 Speed is important to look at, too.
 You won’t need much speed to drive through steel but when it comes to softwoods like pine, it’s good to have a quick RPM so the wood doesn’t tear apart.
 It also saves time.
 A good rule of thumb is that the harder the substance is that you’re drilling through, the lower amount of speed you’ll want to do it.
 The average drill press will be capable of turning the bit from 300 to 3,000 RPM.

 Speed can be raised or lowered on drill presses usually by opening the head and adjusting the belt pulleys.
 These adjustments may require special tools however premium models allow for tool-free adjustments.
 You may not need to change up the speed much if you’re only working with one type of material.
 Still, it’s a good idea to acquire a drill press that has the option to change speeds quickly and easily.

 Many toolmakers stress how much horsepower their respective drill presses can provide.
-That’s great and all if you want to brag with your buddies about it but for the average do-it-yourselfer, horsepower isn’t really important to your projects for the most part.
+That’s great and all if you want to brag with your buddies about it, but for the average do-it-yourselfer, horsepower isn’t that significant to your projects.
 If you can get three-quarters of a horse or more, you’ll have a decent drill press that will punch through most everything.